csharpfritz/Fritz.LiveStream/README.md

 The list of [currently outstanding questions](https://github.com/csharpfritz/Fritz.LiveStream/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion+sort%3Acreated-asc) is available.
 When questions are answered, they are closed and links are added to the wrap-up blog post for the stream they were answered in.

+## Current Projects

+Jeff has been working on the following projects on stream:

+* [Fritz.ConfigurationBuilders](https://github.com/csharpfritz/Fritz.ConfigurationBuilders) - A collection of ConfigurationBuilders for .NET 4.7.1 and later that support loading application configuration from other sources include INI, YML, and RSS
+* [Fritz.EpicBuildMusic](https://github.com/csharpfritz/Fritz.EpicBuildMusic) - A Visual Studio extension that is designed to make working in Visual Studio a little more fun.
+* [Fritz.Rundown](https://github.com/csharpfritz/Fritz.Rundown) - An ASP.NET Core project that will manage show information for streamers and provide easy browser-based plugins for your video content